 Nature is indeed where we human beings belong.
 We are intricately connected.
 Still you can’t realize this fact until you embrace it.
 It is where God is easily seen and the joy of being alive burns within you.

-Just as the birds sing their songs, the bees tend to their honey, and these plants that grow from the human being who sowed their seeds with hope.
-Out of these tiny seed packets spark a miracle and the dream of a gardener.
+Just as the birds sing their songs, the bees tend to their honey.
+These plants will grow from the human being who sowed their seeds with hope.
+Out of these tiny seed packets spark life.

-If you are lucky enough you will enjoy a fruit that was made possible by the help of worms, the dirt they sprang up from, the bees that knew to pollinate them and given to you as your reward for the patience you showed them.
+If you are lucky enough you will enjoy a fruit that was made possible by the help of worms.
+The healthy dirt they sprang up from.
+The warm rays of the sun that shown down on them.
+The bees that came to pollinate them and given to you as your reward for the patience you showed them.